French police launch assault on besieged gunman

 Police had been trying to get 24-year-old Mohamed Merah to turn himself over after he fired through the door at them while they tried to storm his apartment in the suburbs of Toulouse in the early hours of Wednesday morning.

 Police reinforcements had arrived at the scene at around 10 p.m.
-(5.00 p.m.
-EDT) and authorities switched off street lights in the street, signaling that action would begin soon.
+(2100 GMT) and authorities switched off street lights in the street, signalling that action would begin soon.

 "This will not last for days, because of physical and mental fatigue.
 All the experience with crazed gunmen like this is that they stop at some point," Defence Minister Gerard Longuet said on TF1 television on Wednesday.